LucasPalomino/Test_PFAS_Metadata_Webmap/Lucas_Example/example.md

 ## Lucas' example commit.

-'example.geojson' - The GeoJSON file represents a coordinate point of the Dinagat Islands
+`example.geojson` - The GeoJSON file represents a coordinate point of the Dinagat Islands

 ---